renatocaliari/contornos/docs/en/questions.md

 2. If there is no contorno that already takes care of the issue: forward it to the guardian of the scope closest to the subject or the broader scope that can cover this subject.

 ## How to get started with the Contornos system?

+### Run the entire Contours system or parts?

+Although the system is a set of rules to be applied together, nothing prevents you from starting with parts that already favor your organization.
+If you can't try the whole system, it remains to try some parts that are already useful.

+Examples:
+- Start by better defining the outline of your current team and the attributes of that outline.
+- Try defining the inner contours.
+- Try making integrative decisions for agreements.
+- Etc.

 ### How to make the decision to use the system?
 Below are possibilities, not exhaustive.
 Don't see this as something right, easy or universal, but rather as an alternative focused on making intentions and motivations explicit and engaging people.